Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

 where we introduce the vector with all-one components, $e_u=1$, $u=1,\ldots,n$.
 Consider this expression as an element of a vector $\vec\chi$ of susceptibilities.
 Taking the $q$-norm of this vector and using the standard norm expansion, we get, in self-evident notations

 Eq.~(\ref{eq:chi-out-bound-q-norm-A}) immediately follows. \end{proof} We note that one can also derive a version of Eq.~(\ref{eq:chi-out-bound-q-norm-A}) with the non-backtracking matrix.
-However, in the cases where the $q$-norm of a large matrix can be computed efficiently, $q=1$, $q=2$, and $q=\infty$, the resulting bounds are superseded by Theorem \ref{th:H-norm-one-bound}: it is easy to check that\cite{Bordenave-Lelarge-Massoulie-2015} $\|H_p\|_1=\|H_p\|_2$, and $\|H_p^T\|_2=\|H_p\|_\infty$.
+However, in the cases where the $q$-norm of a large matrix can be computed efficiently, $q=1$, $q=2$, and $q=\infty$, the resulting bounds are superseded by Theorem \ref{th:H-norm-one-bound}: it is easy to check that\cite{Bordenave-Lelarge-Massoulie-2015} $\|H_p\|_2=\|H_p\|_1$, and $\|H_p^T\|_2=\|H_p\|_\infty$.

-In the special case of heterogeneous site percolation on an undirected graph $\mathcal{G}$ where the matrix $A_p$ is symmetric, $A_p=A_p^T$, the two-norm of $A_p$ equals its spectral radius, $\|A_p\|_2=\rho(A_p)$; in this case we obtain \begin{corollary} Let the spectral radius of the weighed adjacency matrix (\ref{eq:Ap}) for heterogeneous site percolation on an undirected graph with $n$ vertices satisfy $\rho(A_p)<1$.
+In the special case of heterogeneous site percolation on an undirected graph $\mathcal{G}$ where the matrix $A_p$ is symmetric, $A_p=A_p^T$, the two-norm of $A_p$ equals its spectral radius, $\|A_p\|_2=\rho(A_p)$; in this case we obtain a stronger version of Corollary \ref{th:undir-connectivity-bound} for undirected graphs: \begin{corollary} Let the spectral radius of the weighed adjacency matrix (\ref{eq:Ap}) for heterogeneous site percolation on an undirected graph with $n$ vertices satisfy $\rho(A_p)<1$.
 Then cluster susceptibility at any site $i$ is bounded,

-\end{corollary} This bound guarantees the absence of giant clusters in a sufficiently large graph with $\rho(A_p)<1$, if one uses the network-theory definition of a giant cluster on a finite graph.
+\end{corollary} This bound guarantees the absence of a giant component in a sufficiently large graph with $\rho(A_p)<1$.
 The scaling with $n$ is not an artifact of the approximation; this is illustrated by the following \begin{example}[Percolation on a rooted tree] Consider an undirected $r$-generation $D$-ary rooted tree with vertices.
 Homogeneous site percolation with probability $p$ gives the susceptibility at the root of the tree In the limit $r\to \infty$ percolation threshold is $p_T=1/D$, same as $p_c$ for the infinite tree $T_d$, $d=D+1$.
 On the other hand, the spectral radius of the adjacency matrix is For $p=1/\rho(A)>D^{-1}$ (in the case $D>4$), at large $n$, $\chi(0)={\cal O}(n^{1/2})$, in agreement with the bound~\ref{eq:chi-rho-A-bound}. \end{example}